melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ### Diversify our donor base

 * Foundation donors contribute 80% of total donations indicating strong relationships with Foundation partners.
 This could mean that we should continue to foster these relationships to continue partnerships and collaboration across the organization.
 However, since it does make up such a large portion of our donations, there is a risk that if we lose a partnership with some of the foundations, we risk a large portion of future donations.
-* Individual donors, while contributing smaller amounts each donation, still make up a large portion of donations and are important in the sustainability of the organization's fundraising efforts.
+* Individual donors, while accounting for only 7% of funds, donate most consistently month-to-month.
+Even with smaller amounts each donation, they still make up a large portion of donations and are important in the sustainability of the organization's fundraising efforts.
 * We could increase outreach through community events, social media campaigns, or peer-to-peer fundraising to reach a larger variety of individual donors.
 * It would increase the sustainability and diversify our donor portfolio rather than solely relying on Foundation donors.